 \subsection{Isocurvature fluctuations}

-Subsequently, another notable effect of axion mass mixing is its impact on isocurvature fluctuations, with scenarios involving the mixing of two axions having been discussed in previous literature \cite{Kitajima:2014xla, Daido:2015cba}.
-If the PQ symmetry is broken during inflation, the QCD axion will acquire quantum fluctuations, which leads to scale-invariant cold dark matter isocurvature density perturbations imprinted on the CMB temperature anisotropy.
+Subsequently, another notable effect of axion mass mixing is its impact on isocurvature fluctuations, with scenarios involving two-axion mixing having been discussed in previous literature \cite{Kitajima:2014xla, Daido:2015cba}.
+If the PQ symmetry is broken during inflation, the QCD axion will acquire quantum fluctuations, which lead to scale-invariant cold dark matter isocurvature density perturbations imprinted on the CMB temperature anisotropy.
 Similarly, ALPs can also generate isocurvature perturbations.
-The amount of isocurvature perturbations is stringently constrained by the CMB observations \cite{Planck:2018vyg, Planck:2018jri}.
+The amount of isocurvature perturbations is stringently constrained by CMB observations \cite{Planck:2018vyg, Planck:2018jri}.